oobii/EmojiDictionaryCustomCells/README.md

 UITableViewController

 We created a project.
 Dleted the default View Controller from the Main.storyboard.
 Drag Navigation controller on to the Storyboard scene, it takes with it a Table View Controller.
 Set the navigation controller to be the initial view controlle
+Then add a new Cocoa Touch Class called "EmojiTableViewController" as a subclass of UITableViewController.
+Back in your storyboard, select the table view controller and assign EmojiTableViewController as its custom class.

 A dynamic table view object must have a data source object—and may or may not have a delegate object.
 The data source, which adopts the UITableViewDataSource protocol, is responsible for providing the necessary data to the table view object.